Works

 MYRNA QUIÑONEZ (b.
 1987, Los Mochis, Sinaloa, Mexico) currently lives and works in Bristol.
 Quiñonez graduated from Guanajuato University in 2011.

-Group exhibitions include: Landscape, Reimagined, Saatchi Gallery, London (2024), South by South West, Burr Johns International, London, UK (2024); Más allá de la Imagen II, Trapo Galería, San Miguel de Allende, Mexico (2023); A Quiet Place, Galería Jesús Gallardo, Teatro Manuel Doblado, Leon, Mexico (2020); Intersections, The Painting Center, New York, USA (2019); Nueve de Guanajuato, Casa Diego Rivera Museum, Guanajuato, Mexico (2019); Maker Heights Collective, The Old Ship, Cornwall, UK (2019); A Quiet Place, Trap Galería, San Miguel de Allende, Mexico (2019); Esto es Ahora, Contemporary Art Auction, Morton Subastas, Mexico City (2019) and Lotería de la Apariencia, Galería Dos Topos, Leon, Mexico (2019).
+Group exhibitions include: Landscape, Reimagined, presented by BEERS, Saatchi Gallery, London (2024), South by South West, Burr Johns International, London, UK (2024); Más allá de la Imagen II, Trapo Galería, San Miguel de Allende, Mexico (2023); A Quiet Place, Galería Jesús Gallardo, Teatro Manuel Doblado, Leon, Mexico (2020); Intersections, The Painting Center, New York, USA (2019); Nueve de Guanajuato, Casa Diego Rivera Museum, Guanajuato, Mexico (2019); Maker Heights Collective, The Old Ship, Cornwall, UK (2019); A Quiet Place, Trap Galería, San Miguel de Allende, Mexico (2019); Esto es Ahora, Contemporary Art Auction, Morton Subastas, Mexico City (2019) and Lotería de la Apariencia, Galería Dos Topos, Leon, Mexico (2019).

 Fairs include: Contemporary Art Fair, Queretaro, Mexico (2019).